jadecobra/python_tdd_exercises/source/conventions.rst

 ----

-:ref:`variables<what is a variable?>` and :ref:`function/method<what is a function?>` names are in lowercase with underscores in between when it is more than one word, for example
+:ref:`variable<what is a variable?>` and :ref:`function/method<what is a function?>` names are in lowercase with underscores in between when it is more than one word, for example

 * :ref:`variables<what is a variable?>`